DKiloDesigns/CreatorFlow/creatorflow-app/CREATORFLOW_DESIGN_SPEC.md

-# CreatorFlow Design Specification (2025 Baseline)
+# floai.studio Design Specification (2025 Baseline)

 ## Purpose & Usage

-**This document defines the current baseline design for CreatorFlow and serves as the authoritative reference for all UI decisions.**
+**This document defines the current baseline design for floai.studio and serves as the authoritative reference for all UI decisions.**

 ### How to Use This Document
 - **Before making any UI changes, check this spec first**